 Being vital until the end of life is something that everyone wishes for but not all of us are lucky enough to experience.
-According to the Alzheimer’s Association (alz.org), 44 percent of Americans between the ages of 75 and 84 have dementia or Alzheimer’s disease, and by age 85 that number goes up to 50 percent.
-Those numbers are driving a whole new market of brain-enhancing health products, from supplements to this new from Microgaming, all aiming to increase cognitive ability.
+According to the Alzheimer’s Association 44 percent of Americans between the ages of 75 and 84 have dementia or Alzheimer’s disease, and by age 85 that number goes up to 50 percent.
+(1) Those numbers are driving a whole new market of brain-enhancing health products all aiming to increase cognitive ability.
 But will this do us any good?
-Are there proactive steps we can take to stop the deterioration of the brain as we age using casino spill gratis?
+Are there proactive steps we can take to stop the deterioration of the brain as we age?

 According to mounting evidence in the field of neuroscience, the answer appears to be yes.
 Research is revealing that the aging brain actually has more capacity to change and adapt than was previously thought.
 According to Sandra Bond Chapman, PhD, founder and chief director at the Center for BrainHealth in Dallas, Texas, it appears that the brain continues to develop neural pathways to adapt to new experiences, learn new information, and create new memories.1 In fact, studies show that the brain can actually get smarter as we age: the more new learning experiences we have, the more neural pathways we create, which means we can actually stockpile a larger network of neurons that can markedly slow down the process of cognitive decline.
 The more we develop in the brain now, the fewer years of decline we experience down the road.

-Research conducted by the Center for Brain Health shows that older brains can be more receptive to pattern recognition, judgment, and accumulation of knowledge and experience, giving those over 50 an advantage over younger brains if—and that is a big if—the physical structure of the brain is not in decline.2 Physical decline of the brain, meaning the actual shrinkage and deterioration that begins in our forties, corresponds with cognitive decline.
-All of this is to say that brain health needs to be a priority for those heading into their forties and fifties to reap the most significant rewards.
+Research conducted by the Center for Brain Health shows that older brains can be more receptive to pattern recognition, judgment, and accumulation of knowledge and experience, giving those over 50 an advantage over younger brains if—and that is a big if—the physical structure of the brain is not in decline.
+(2) Physical decline of the brain, meaning the actual shrinkage and deterioration that begins in our forties, corresponds with cognitive decline.
+All of this is to say that brain health needs to be a priority in order to reap the most significant rewards.

 The goal is to decrease stress on the brain, which breaks down brain function, and to build new neural pathways through mental stimulation.
 The good news is that building better brain health in your everyday life is easier than you might think.